Child Sexual Exploitation in Travel & Tourism

 What should you do if you encounter SECTT?

 No matter where it happens, who does it, and how they gain access to the child, SECTT is always abuse.
-If you encounter a child you think might be at risk of being sexually abused, you should inform local law enforcement or report it to the local child helpline.
+If you encounter a child you think might be at risk of being sexually abused, you should inform local law enforcement or report it here.

 SECTT vs Child Sex Tourism